aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-5-release-notes/_index.md

 ## Public API Changes ##

-### .NETStandard 2.0 Support is obsolete ###
+### .NET Standard 2.0 Support is obsolete ###

-.NETStandard 2.0 Support is obsolete and will be replaced with .NETStandard 2.1 starting from 21.6 version of Aspose.Slides for .NET.
+Support for .NET Standard 2.0 is obsolete.
+It will be replaced with support for .NET Standard 2.1 starting from version 21.6 of Aspose.Slides for .NET.

 ### Zoom support has been added ###

-The main article about Zoom: [Manage Zoom](https://docs.aspose.com/slides/net/manage-zoom/)
+The main article on Zoom: [Manage Zoom](https://docs.aspose.com/slides/net/manage-zoom/)

-When you create a Zoom transition in PowerPoint, you can jump to and from specific slides, sections, and portions of your presentation in an order you decide while you're presenting:
+When you create a Zoom transition in PowerPoint, you can jump to (and from) specific slides, sections, and portions of your presentation in any order you prefer when presenting:

 ![Zoom in PowerPoint](1619798273734-617.png)

-In Aspose.Slides, to provide the same functionality a new enum [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype), new interface [IZoomFrame](https://apireference.aspose.com/slides/net/aspose.slides/izoomframe) and some new additional methods in [IShapeCollection ](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection) have been added.
+In Aspose.Slides, to provide the same functionality, we added a new enum [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype), a new interface [IZoomFrame](https://apireference.aspose.com/slides/net/aspose.slides/izoomframe), and some new additional methods in [IShapeCollection](https://apireference.aspose.com/slides/net/aspose.slides/ishapecollection).

 #### [ZoomImageType Enum](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype) ####

-The [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype) determines whether the Zoom object will use the slide preview or a cover image.
+The [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype) determines whether the Zoom object uses the slide preview or a cover image.

-Below is the definition of the [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype) enum:
+This is the [ZoomImageType](https://apireference.aspose.com/slides/net/aspose.slides/zoomimagetype) enum definition:

 ``` csharp
 public enum ZoomImageType